Process driven messaging service: Processes

 A process starts at some point in the system.
 For example, when a trigger executes an instance of a workflow.

-A process driven messaging service is often used when managing a more or less complex business processes.
+A process-driven messaging service is often used when managing more or less complex business processes.

-With a well developed process driven messaging platform, all triggers and jobs can be exposed in a public API (application programming interface), and it will then be possible to create the process in the API.
+With a well-developed process-driven messaging platform, all triggers and jobs can be exposed in a public API (application programming interface), and it will then be possible to create the process in the API.

 Technology/programming

-PDMS is based upon Event-Driven Architecture whereas the architectural pattern may be applied by the design and implementation of applications and systems which transmit events among loosely coupled software components and services.
+PDMS is based upon Event-Driven Architecture whereas the architectural pattern may be applied by the design and implementation of applications and systems that transmit events among loosely coupled software components and services.
 Unlike traditional information systems which work by issuing requests and waiting for responses, event-driven systems are designed to process events as they occur, allowing the system to observe, react dynamically, and issue personalized data depending on the recipient and situation.

 Applicable areas

 Areas where PDMS can be used are System to System, A2P with the difference that other message types can be included in the PDMS, Application to Application, System to Person, M2M and all kinds of messages/data calls between systems, applications and/or people based upon event-driven processes.